 Flu vaccine Information

-We have a flu clinic on Sunday 22nd November 2020.
-Please contact the surgery to book your appointment.
+Please contact the surgery to book your Flu Vaccination appointment.

 In order to maintain social distancing, flu vaccinations are strictly by appointment only this year.

 Please ensure you wear a face covering when attending the surgery.

 Wear loose clothing to aid access to the arm.